 Don Quixote is routinely heralded as one of the greatest literary creations of all time.
 A member of the Spanish nobility who wants to embark on a noble quest to revive the dormant chivalric tradition, Don Quixote is a cool customer.
 Alongside his partner Sancho Panza, he traverses Spain and stumbles upon all manner of comic situations as he seeks to discover, well, who knows what?
 Some have speculated he wants to destroy injustice.
 Others say the meaning is infinite.
 That’s pretty cool in our book.

-Tristam Shandy (The Life and Opinions of Tristam Shandy)
+Tristram Shandy (The Life and Opinions of Tristram Shandy)

 Author: Laurence Sterne

 Confusing, impenetrable, enigmatic, Tristram Shandy is one of literature’s most perplexing characters.
 He is also one of the coolest.
 As the title suggests, the novel contains Shandy’s wildly diverging and unmediated thoughts regurgitated onto the page in one long rebel yell.
 Embellishments and lies scatter the prose, as does plagiarism.
 Shandy is post-modern even before the era of the modern.
 Nice.

 Holden Caulfield (The Catcher In The Rye)